 How to enable mobile data

-Swipe up from the bottom of the screen, and press the mobile data icon to enable mobile data.
-It’s situated next to the airplane icon.
+Click the mobile data icon to enable mobile data – it’s next to the airplane icon.

 In conclusion, you can send text messages over Wi-Fi.
 Messaging apps like iMessage require Wi-Fi to work properly, as sending messages as iMessages uses Wi-Fi or mobile data.